| November 2008 Election Results | January 2009 Election Results |

 return to top

 The Town Clerk's Office is responsible for the permanent storage of all vital records (i.e. birth, marriage and death records).
-Individuals may request certified copies of a vital record from the Clerk's Office for a fee of:

 Birth Certificates are filed with: